Torres

 The level of residential development activity in Torres is very low in comparison to the average area assessed nationally by AreaSearch

-Torres has seen approximately six new homes approved annually over the past five financial years.
-Between FY-21 and FY-25, 32 homes were approved, with a further 20 approved so far in FY-26.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Torres has seen approximately six new homes approved each year.
+Over the past five financial years, from FY21 to FY25, 32 homes were approved, with a further 20 approved so far in FY26.
+Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

-The average expected construction cost of new dwellings is $1,071,000, indicating developers' focus on the premium market and high-end developments.
-This financial year has seen $37.5 million in commercial approvals, reflecting high local commercial activity.
-Compared to the rest of Queensland, Torres exhibits around 59% of construction activity per person and ranks among the 47th percentile nationally, suggesting limited buyer choices and supporting demand for existing homes.
-However, recent construction activity has intensified.
+The average value of new dwellings developed is $1,071,000, indicating a focus on the premium market and high-end developments.
+This financial year has seen $37.5 million in commercial approvals, reflecting high levels of local commercial activity.
+Compared to the rest of Queensland, Torres shows around 59% of the construction activity per person.
+Nationally, it ranks at the 47th percentile among assessed areas, suggesting more limited choices for buyers and supporting demand for existing homes.

 Frequently Asked Questions - Development